Tables in a text are a wonderful way to convey data that would be difficult to understand in a list or paragraph style.

 Our tutorial below will show you how to add a row to a table in Google Docs.

-How to Add a Row to a Google Docs Table
+How to Add a Table Row in a Google Document

 The steps in this article were performed in the desktop version of the Google Chrome Web browser, but will also work in other desktop browsers like Firefox or Edge.